As a homeowner, a garbage disposal unit is likely one of the handiest appliances you?ll own.

 Additionally, using hot water with oils and grease can harm the machine.
 It will allow them to pass through the impellers, but they may solidify once they go further down the pipes and cause blockages.

-If anything, pour cold water through the disposal, solidifying the grease and oil before they pass through the grinding teeth.
-Consequently, the appliance will easily crush them, ensuring smooth waste disposal.
+Instead, run cold water through the disposal, which solidifies grease and oil before reaching the grinding teeth.
+This allows the appliance to crush them efficiently, ensuring smooth waste disposal.

 Myth 3: All Food Wastes Can Be Safely Put Into The Disposal